Providencia Island, Colombia: Privateering

 Due to the economic difficulties the colonists faced, some turned to privateering to make money.
 This is surprising to many because it seems in conflict with Puritan values.
-Though England and Spain were not at war, the desire to protect the respective countries’ interests in the West Indies only increased tensions between the two nations.
+Though England and Spain were not at war, the desire to protect the respective countries' interests in the West Indies only increased tensions between the two nations.
 While Nathaniel Butler was governor, much of his time was spent looking after the needs of privateers.
 He was hoping to revitalize the colony's hurting economy, which in turn would improve the morale and hopes of the disgruntled colonists.
 In addition, he was worried that the English and Dutch activity in a heavily Spanish-controlled area would attract unwanted attention.

 The island's focus turned to defense and by 1638 the colony expected a Spanish attack within a year.
 Several men were sent on privateering expeditions themselves and a council of war was created.
-This is one major difference between the Providence Island colony and other English colonies; as Karen Kupperman observes, in the New England colonies, “success was accompanied by lodging such issues firmly under civilian control.
-In the threatening world of the western Caribbean, such amateurism was not seen as possible.”
+This is one major difference between the Providence Island colony and other English colonies; as Karen Kupperman observes, in the New England colonies, "success was accompanied by lodging such issues firmly under civilian control.
+In the threatening world of the western Caribbean, such amateurism was not seen as possible."
 However, the privateering expeditions proved unsuccessful due to inexperience and lack of general sailing or West Indies knowledge.

+The privateer Henry Morgan used Providencia as a base for raiding Panama, and rumors suggest that much of his treasure remains hidden on the island.
+Many parts of the island are named after Morgan.

 People

 Although the island is part of Colombia, the 5,000 to 6,000 inhabitants are reported to feel more Caribbean than Colombian, with many Rastafari.
-The inhabitants mostly speak English or San Andrés–Providencia Creole, an English-based creole similar to Belize Kriol and Jamaican Patwa, rather than the Spanish of Colombia, as well as Provisle, an indigenous sign language.
+The inhabitants mostly speak English or San Andrés–Providencia Creole, an English-based creole similar to Belize Kriol, Moskitian Creole, and Jamaican Patwa, rather than the Spanish of Colombia, as well as Provisle, an indigenous sign language.
+So far, they have tried to preserve their heritage.

 As of 2015, the island was not seriously affected by the drug trafficking of Colombia, but many islanders were recruited to work for traffickers due to their seafaring skills and knowledge of the waters of the area and to the scarcity of other employment opportunities on the island.
-It was estimated that about 800 young men out of the island's small population were in jails abroad, or had simply disappeared.
+It was estimated that about 800 young men out of the island's small population were in prisons abroad, or had disappeared.